-4.1.1 Drive Levers: Located on each side of the upper handle assembly directly below the handle grips (See Figure 4).
+- 4.1.1 Operator Presence Control (OPC) Levers: Located on the upper handle assembly directly above the handle grips.
+When these levers are depressed, the OPC system senses that the operator is in the normal operator's position.
+When the levers are released, the OPC system senses that the operator has moved from the normal operating position and will kill the engine if either the speed control lever is not in the neutral position or the PTO is engaged. - 4.1.2 Drive Levers: Located on each side of the upper handle assembly directly below the handle grips (See Figure 3).
 These levers individually control the speed and direction of each drive wheel.
-When the speed control lever is moved out of the neutral position and the neutral lock latches are moved into the drive position, as shown in Figure 4, and the drive levers are released, the drive wheels are engaged in the forward direction.

-Squeezing the left hand and/or right hand lever causes the left hand and/or right hand drive wheel respectively to slow down, stop, or reverse, depending on how far each drive lever is "squeezed".
-Squeezing the drive levers beyond the neutral position causes the drive wheels to engage in the reverse direction regardless of the position of the neutral lock latches and the speed control lever.

-4.1.2 Neutral Lock Latch: Located directly above the drive levers.
-These latches allow the operator to lock the drive levers in a "neutral" position where neither of the drive wheels are engaged in either a forward or reverse direction.
-See Figure 4.
+When the speed control lever is moved out of the neutral position and the neutral lock latches are moved into the drive position, as shown in Figure 3, and the drive levers are released, the drive wheels are engaged in the forward direction. - Squeezing the left hand and/or right hand lever causes the left hand and/or right hand drive wheel respectively to slow down, stop, or reverse, depending on how far each drive lever is "squeezed".
+Squeezing the drive levers beyond the neutral position causes the drive wheels to engage in the reverse direction regardless of the position of the neutral lock latches and the speed control lever. - 4.1.3 Neutral Lock Latches: Located at the end of the handles.
+These latches allow the operator to lock the drive levers in "neutral" where neither the drive wheels are engaged in either a forward or reverse direction.
+See Figure 3.

-FIG. 4

-DRIVE LEVER, NEUTRAL LOCK LATCH
+FIGURE 3 DRIVE LEVER, NEUTRAL LOCK LATCH

-OPERATION